Static Method in Java (with Examples)

 } // block end.

-In the below figure, we have defined various forms of static methods with or without return type.
-Look at glance to get more clear.
+In the figure below, we have defined various forms of static methods with or without return type.
+This will give a clearer view of how to define static methods in different ways.

 Accessing Static Methods in Java